chavalasantosh/SanTOK/docs/03-technical-specs/04-Universal_File_Handling.md

-# UNIVERSAL FILE HANDLING - Krishna Tokenizer
+# UNIVERSAL FILE HANDLING - SanTOK Tokenizer

 ## 🎯 **MISSION ACCOMPLISHED**

-The Krishna Tokenizer now handles **ANY file as input** and produces **ANY file as output** - no matter what!
+The SanTOK Tokenizer now handles **ANY file as input** and produces **ANY file as output** - no matter what!

 ## ✅ **WHAT'S IMPLEMENTED**